daniel-le97/bun-elysia-vite-solid-ssr/README.md

 ```

 ## Why

 Elysia is an amazing web framework with type safety out of the box, this replaces Express with elysia

+checkout plugin.ts to see how it works

+## credits